As the joke goes, three of the hardest things in computer science are naming things and off-by-one errors. 🥁

 Just like “when all you have is a hammer, everything looks like a nail,” ARIA is a powerful tool that’s not always the right one to use.
 It can also sometimes make a real mess of a web application if not used correctly.
 It’s best to use ARIA for the components you create that are more complex than the available semantic elements alone, along with testing in Assistive Technologies to ensure a positive user experience.

 There are many aspects of ARIA that can be safely and routinely utilized.
-Name and role are common, and there are also more specialized attributes.
+Name and role are common, and there are also more specialized attributes with decent support.
 For example, in the workshop demo app I use the

 In Testing Accessibility, we get deeper into the “when” and “how” of ARIA best practices including hands-on practice coding and writing real-world tests.